Company Logo - Home Link

 Tickets for children between the ages of 3-11 are $9 less than adult tickets, so you'll save money no matter what if you're visiting with your kids!

-If you purchase tickets for groups of 15 or more at least 4 weeks in advance, you will be eligible for a discounted price.
+If you purchase tickets for groups of 15 or more at least 4 weeks in advance, you will be eligible for a reduced rate.

-There are no additional student discounts other than the above-mentioned deals that students can take advantage of.
+There are no deals specifically for students other than the above-mentioned deals that students can take advantage of.

 PLAN YOUR VISIT